Bolivia: Culture

 The Spanish brought their own tradition of religious art which, in the hands of local native, mestizo and some criollo builders and artisans, developed into a rich and distinctive style of architecture, painting, and sculpture known as Andean Baroque.
 The colonial period produced not only the paintings of Pérez de Holguín, Flores, Bitti, and others but also the works of skilled but unknown stonecutters, woodcarvers, goldsmiths, and silversmiths.
 An important body of Native Baroque religious music of the colonial period was recovered and has been performed internationally to wide acclaim since 1994.

 Bolivian artists of stature in the 20th century include María Luisa Pacheco, Roberto Mamani Mamani, Alejandro Mario Yllanes, Alfredo Da Silva, and Marina Núñez del Prado.

 Bolivia has a rich folklore.
 Its regional folk music is distinctive and varied.
 The "devil dances" at the annual carnival of Oruro are one of the great folkloric events of South America, as is the lesser known carnival at Tarabuco.

+Media

+The World Press Freedom Index described violent attacks against journalists and censorship in Bolivia.